Curriculum-based Sample Efficient Reinforcement Learning for Robust Stabilization of a Quadrotor: Problem Formulation

 \section{Problem Formulation}

-\textbf{Quadrotor system.} A Quadrotor is an underactuated aerial system with six degrees-of-freedom (DOF), three translational ($(x, y, z)\in\mathbb{R}^3$) and three rotational ($\phi, \theta, \psi \in \mathbb{S}^1 \times \mathbb{S}^1 \times \mathbb{S}^1$).
-The Quadrotor is influenced by four control inputs provided by the motors M1-M4.
+A Quadrotor is an underactuated aerial system with six degrees-of-freedom (DOF): three translational ($(x, y, z)\in\mathbb{R}^3$) and three rotational ($\phi, \theta, \psi \in \mathbb{S}^1 \times \mathbb{S}^1 \times \mathbb{S}^1$).
+The Quadrotor is influenced by four control inputs supplied to the four motors M1-M4.
 The motors produce upward thrust and the roll, pitch, and yaw rotations necessary for aerial mobility.
-In this article, a Crazyflie 2.0 (shown in Figure \ref{fig:quadrotor_bodyframe}) in $\times$ configuration is considered.
-Mathematical modeling of the Quadrotor dynamics can be found in \cite{beard_quadrotor_nodate}\cite{luis_design_2016}.
+In this article, a Crazyflie 2.1 (shown in Figure \ref{fig:quadrotor_bodyframe}) in $\times$ configuration is considered.
+Mathematical modeling of the Quadrotor dynamics can be found in \cite{luis_design_2016}.

-\textbf{Problem statement.} Despite the availability of high-performance computational resources such as Graphics Processing Units (GPUs), training an RL policy to achieve complex control tasks for a Quadrotor, with acceptable performance levels, requires millions of interactions \cite{ferede_end--end_2024} with the training environment.
-This high demand for interactions makes the training process computationally expensive and time-consuming.
-To address this challenge, this work looks to propose a methodology for sample-efficient RL training, aimed at achieving robust stabilization of a Quadrotor, from complex initial states and under the influence of external disturbances.